 Competence Competence descriptor Competence formation indicators code (within this course) GPC-7 Able to apply information technology and use legal databases to solve professional problems, taking into account information security requirements GPC-7.1.
 OPC-7.1.
-Knows basic information technologies and legal databases to solve problems in various fields of legal activity; GPC-7.2.
-Applies information technology and uses legal databases to solve professional problems, taking into account information security requirements; GPC-7.3.
+Knows basic information technologies and legal databases to solve problems in various fields of legal activity; GPC-7.3.
 Have skills of information maintenance and data processing to solve professional tasks taking into account information security requirements.
 PC-5 Able to participate in the legal review of draft domestic and international legal acts and to interpret the relevant acts in the light of the 1969 Vienna Convention on the Law of Treaties and other fundamental international legal acts PC-5.3.
 Performs qualified interpretation of normative acts of domestic and international character from the position of international treaty law;